 • Certain alternative medicines (such as osteopathy and chiropody)

 Some of these may be included in the default policy, while others may be available as optional add-ons.
-Compare options carefully to find a policy that suits your needs, and read it carefully so you know exactly what you’re covered for.
+Compare options carefully to find a policy that suits your needs, and read it carefully so you know exactly what you are and aren’t covered for.

 3. Setting up private health insurance is too complicated

-Nobody likes having to do a load of admin and jump through hoops to set up an insurance policy.
+Nobody likes the thought of having to do a load of admin, or possibly jumping through endless hoops to set up an insurance policy.
 You might also be put off if you’re worried about particularly personal questions about your medical history.

 However, there are types of health insurance that are very quick and easy to set up, with few medical questions involved.